Pierolapithecus

-Pierolapithecus catalaunicus is an extinct species of primate which lived around 12.5-13 million years ago during the Miocene in what is now Hostalets de Pierola, Catalonia, Spain.
-Some researchers believe that it is a candidate for common ancestor to the great ape clade, or is at least closer than any previous fossil discovery.
-Others suggest it being a pongine, or a dryopith.
-On 16 October 2023, scientists reported the facial reconstruction of the great ape.
+Pierolapithecus catalaunicus is an extinct species of ape that lived during the Middle Miocene, about 13–12.5 million years ago, in Catalonia, Spain.
+Described in 2004 from a partial skeleton discovered near Els Hostalets de Pierola, it is represented by one of the most complete Miocene ape skeletons from Europe.

+Pierolapithecus combined primitive features with orthograde adaptations, while lacking the elongated fingers characteristic of modern suspensory apes.
+Its anatomy has made it important in debates on the early evolution of great apes and the origins of orthograde locomotion.
+Its phylogenetic position remains disputed: some researchers regard Pierolapithecus as a basal member of Hominidae close to the common ancestor of living great apes, while others place it among the pongines or European Dryopithecini.

 History

 The splanchnocranium was discovered in 2002 and systematic excavations took place during May and June 2003.
 The species was described by a team of Spanish paleoanthropologists led by Salvador Moyà-Solà on the basis of a fossil skeleton, IPS21350 (nicknamed Pau ("peace" in Catalan as it was announced alongside Spanish demonstrations against the Iraq War)), discovered in December 2002.
 The finding was first reported in the journal Science on November 19, 2004.
 The skeleton is of an adult male individual, composed of 83 bones that make up the splanchnocranium, both maxillae, a complete set of cheek teeth, both canines, a right central incisor, zygomatics, lacrimals, a partial frontal, carpals, metacarpals, manual phalanges from two hands, tarsals, metatarsals, pedal phalanges, right patellar distal epiphysis, a left radius, some long bone diaphyses, two pelvic pieces, three vertebrae, two intact ribs, and twelve rib fragments of large size.
 They named their new genus after the nearby village Els Hostalets de Pierola, and Catalonia respectively.